 This makes these Bibles a good choice if you have a hard time resisting the urge to read every note, look at every map, or pour over every chart when you’re reading.
 (Please tell me I’m not the only one who struggles with this!)

-Here are links to four major translations:
+Here are links to five major translations:

 - The One Year Chronological Bible – New International Version (Hardback, Paperback, or Kindle)